-Yet these conditions rarely exist within our current systems of education and organizational structures and consequently we rarely get the chance to develop and hone entrepreneurial attitudes, behaviors, and skills.
+Yet these conditions rarely exist within our current systems of education and organizational structures and consequently, we rarely get the chance to develop and hone entrepreneurial attitudes, behaviors, and skills.

-Equally important are what the search process does not require.
+Equally important is what the search process does not require.
 Searching for a problem-solution fit does not require an outgoing personality or unique traits.
 It does not require an interest in technology, computer science, or an MBA.
 Searching does not require a big idea with obvious high growth potential, access to venture capital or small business loans.
-Nor does it require us quit our job and expose ourselves to enormous risk.
+Nor does it require us to quit our job and expose ourselves to enormous risks.
 In fact, the process of searching for a problem-solution fit does not require an interest in starting a business at all.

-Searching simply requires what Harvard’s Clayton Christensen refers to as discovery skills – skills that have become necessary for anyone to thrive in todays interconnected, rapidly changing world, whether they endeavor to work within an established organization or create something new.
+Searching simply requires what Harvard’s Clayton Christensen refers to as discovery skills – skills that have become necessary for anyone to thrive in today’s interconnected, rapidly changing world, whether they endeavor to work within an established organization or create something new.

 An entrepreneurial mindset can empower ordinary people to accomplish extraordinary things.
 It offers a new framework for thinking and acting that exposes opportunities within any set of circumstances, within any domain.
 Entrepreneurial thinking can lift people from poverty, help build vibrant new economies and empower the next generation to solve the greatest challenges of our time.
 Yet, as Albert Einstein famously said, we cannot solve our problems with the same thinking we used to create them.

-If we are to encourage and support an entrepreneurial thinking at all levels of society, we must first define entrepreneurship in a way that anyone can embrace.
-If we are to shift entrepreneurship from the perimeter to the core of the way education operates, we must examine the institutional and organizational factors that inhibit the development of entrepreneurial attitudes, behaviors and skills.
+If we are to encourage and support entrepreneurial thinking at all levels of society, we must first define entrepreneurship in a way that anyone can embrace.
+If we are to shift entrepreneurship from the perimeter to the core of the way education operates, we must examine the institutional and organizational factors that inhibit the development of entrepreneurial attitudes, behaviors, and skills.

-We must also recognize that, while not every student aspires to manage a business or start a high-growth firm, we all want to be engaged in work that matters, to be self-directed and to have an opportunity to apply our interest and abilities to something greater than ourselves.
+We must also recognize that, while not every student aspires to manage a business or start a high-growth firm, we all want to be engaged in work that matters, to be self-directed, and to have an opportunity to apply our interest and abilities to something greater than ourselves.